 - For open fractures, cover the wound to reduce the risk of infections.

-Knee injuries are common in sports, and they can be acute or chronic or both.
-The most common acute knee injuries include injuries to tendons, ligaments, and meniscus.
+Knee injuries are common in sports, and they can be acute or chronic, or both.
+The most common acute knee injuries include tendons, ligaments, and meniscus injuries.
 Some of the signs of knee injuries are buckling sensation, clicking/ popping noise, pain, and weakness feelings.

 - Stop the activity immediately to protect the victim from incurring further injuries.

 - The victim should allow the injury to heal by taking rest.

 - Cold therapy Icing the injured (the cold prevents inflammation that causes swelling and bruising.
 Wrap an ice pack in a thin towel and apply on to the injury.
 Ice causes blood vessels around the injured part to vaso-constrict reducing the inflammation effect.